 Landing Pages are used to draw traffic in either from the web or paid social media ads to get cold traffic to click and subscribe in order for something in return such as a resource.
 The single decision can be anything from a simple subscription to a mailing list, registering for an upcoming event or downloadable resources for free (lead magnet).
 By having an active landing page that gives visitors a decision means that it can open up a conversation between your business and them.

-The main objective is to make sure that visitors are clicking the content on your landing page so it is vital that they are met with engaging and persuasive content that is relevant to the market you are trying to
+The main objective is to make sure that visitors are clicking the content on your landing page so it is vital that they are met with engaging and persuasive content that is relevant to the market you are trying to grow prospects in.

 so why does your business need a landing page?
 A landing page is a key marketing tool which is a must if you want to make social media ads successful, ads just aren’t going to be pulling in as many visitors relevant to your business if you are directing them to your website, this can be overwhelming and will just lead to them leaving whilst till costing your business.